GCuser99/tbFileSysTools/README.md

 ### `FileSystemObject` — the COM class

 A drop-in replacement for the Scripting Runtime object.
-Use it for late binding, for VBA/VBScript hosts that need an object, or when porting existing FSO code that you'd rather not rewrite.
+Use it for hosts that need an object, or when porting existing FSO code that you'd rather not rewrite.

 ```vb
 Dim fso As New FileSystemObject          ' or CreateObject("tbFileSysTools.FileSystemObject")